De Moor

 De Moor is a Dutch surname.
 It literally means "the Moor" and probably referred to the harbour master profession (to "moor" a boat).
 It may have also referred to a person with a darker skin, or more generally, a person with connections to the African continent.
 "De Moor" therefore meaning "The Dark Skinned People."
-Notable people with that surname include:
+Some notable people with that surname includes: